ValeWasTaken/Programming_Books/Automate_the_Boring_Stuff/README.md

 Automate the Boring Stuff by Al Sweigart is available to read for free online at http://automatetheboringstuff.com/ If you enjoy the book please buy a copy and support the author!

+Note: All the solutions I programmed in this repository were made using Python 3.4

 <h2>Table of contents:</h2>
 - Part 1: The Basics of Python Programming